sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Recap should not reduce session quality or cause duplicate variantGroupId entries.
 - If no eligible recap word exists, run the normal session unchanged.
 - Normal sessions may inject up to one recap-due word.
+- Automatic recap injection should avoid immediate duplicate practice after review.
+If a word is cleanly resolved in the immediately preceding Review difficult words session, that exact wordId should be excluded from automatic recap injection in the next normal session only.
+It may remain `recapDue` and may become eligible again after one normal session has passed.
+If another eligible recap-due word exists, the app may inject that word instead.
+If no eligible recap word remains after this exclusion, the normal session should run unchanged.
 - Recap should prefer words that were previously incorrect or revealed, prioritising current difficult words before resolved recap-due words.
 - If the recap word is completed cleanly, update its current difficulty using the existing review removal rule.
 - Recap eligibility clears after one clean recap completion. `cleanRecapCount` may still be updated as optional/internal future-safe metadata, but it must not delay `recapDue` clearing after a clean recap.